Artlands/IR_project/README.md

 # IR_project

+This Project is written for Information Retrieval course (CS5364).
+The main purpose of this project is to practice diferent analysis methods on a dataset.
+We choose 1million of tweets crawled from internet as our dataset.
+To analysis this big dataset(the data size is about 5.09 GB) more efficiently, we build several tools.

+- file_splitter.py.
-file_splitter.py: Split a large file into many smaller files with set number of rows.
+  - Split a large file into many smaller files with set number of rows.
+- json_cleaner.py.

-json_cleaner.py: Clean the json file, only keep specific attributes assigned by user, create tokens for texts.
+  - Clean the json file(tweets are stored in json format), only keep specific attributes assigned by user, basically we keep "place" and "text" informtion.

-tf-idf_documents.py: Seperate a file into several documents as json foramt, Calculate tf-idf of each documents(to be done.)
+  - Normalize the state name to uniform format, e.g. Iowa, USA -> IA, San Francisco, CA -> CA.
+  - Preprocess (including remove unicode, hashtag, link and emoij, remove stopwords, singularize and lemmatize words etc.) text and store them in tokens.
+  - Save the output file as 'filename'_documents.json.
+We classify the documents according to the states' name.
+- tfidf_calculator.py.
+  - Calculator tf-idf score of every word of each document.
+  - Save the output file as 'filename'_documents_tfidf.json.
+- tfidf_scoreOfQuery.py
+  - Calculate the tf-idf score of a query specified by user.
+  - Save the output file as 'filename'_documents_tfidf_queryScore.json.
+  - Plot the tf-idf score of each document.